ebbanimer/Walking-Dead-Game/README.md

 - addSize() and removeSize() in SizePool.
 - addConsumer(), removeConsumer(), addProducer(), and removeProducer() in ThreadSizeManager.

-It contains following concurrent processes;
+It contains the following concurrent processes;
-- Amount of maximum zombies is 10, as 10 different Timers are used simultaneously in different background Threads.
+- Amount of maximum zombies is 10, as 10 different Timers are used simultaneously in different background threads.
 - Amount of consumers + producers starts with eight threads in total, and increases/decreases.

 It includes all mentioned six design patterns;
-- Observer pattern is used in SizePool as Observable, and ThreadSizeManager as Observer, Observer pattern is also used in Model as Observable, and StartController as Observer.
+- Observer pattern is used in SizePool as Observable, and ThreadSizeManager as Observer, The observer pattern is also used in Model as Observable, and StartController as Observer.
-- Producer/Consumer pattern is used for increasing/decreasing size of the animation in StartView of the Zombie.
+- Producer/Consumer pattern is used for increasing/decreasing the size of the animation in StartView of the Zombie.
 - Template Method is used for LevelMethods, with subclasses LevelOne and LevelTwo.
 - Abstract Factory pattern is used for creating Zombies and Foods.
 - Object Pool pattern is used for distributing foods and zombies in Model to GameController.
-- Factory Method pattern is used for creating Weapons in Model.
+- Factory Method pattern is used for creating Weapons in the Model.

-The entire application is constructed based on the MVC pattern, distributing responsibilities to each class.
-The subpackage of models contains classes for handling data, the subpackage of view contains classes for the GUI design, and the subpackage of controllers contains classes for handling communication between the models and view.
-The view is getting updated based on what is happening behind the scenes in controller and model, not being aware of the model, and the model is providing and handling data based on what the controller requests, not being aware of the view.
-It is running on the EDT and the jar-file has been successfully generated using Maven.
+The MVC approach was used to build the entire application, assigning duties to each class.
+The subpackage of controllers includes classes for handling communication between the models and view, the subpackage of views contains classes for the GUI design, and the subpackage of models has classes for handling data handling.
+Without being aware of the model, the view is updated based on what is going on in the controller and model behind the scenes, and the model is processing and giving data based on what the controller wants without being aware of the view.
+The jar file was successfully produced using Maven, and it is operating on EDT.

-On top of these technical requirements, the game has been developed according to the original idea, mentioned in purpose.
-The explanation of the final game execution is detailed in the section of Game Execution further down below.
+In addition to these technical specifications, the game was created in accordance with the original concept outlined in the plan.
+The below-level section on game execution provides a full explanation of the final game execution.

-This choice of this assignment has provided a lot of freedom, which has been very appreciated.
-It has enabled the students to develop an application of their own interest, however, limited to given requirements.
-The choice of application in this project was chosen based on a personal interest, as it has been a TV-show that has been followed for several years.
-Developing an application using knowledge from the course, but applying it on a project of personal choice, led to being indeed tempting to developing a game based on personal interest.

-At times, it felt like the choice of the functionalities and goals were a bit overwhelming, and perhaps overkill, but the fact that it was based on a personal interest, it keeps the motivation up for learning new relevant concepts to this game, and coming up with ideas with how to implement certain requirements that did not really belong to the game itself.
-One example of this, was the usage of Streams API.
-In createCharacter(), the method could easily be done in a foreach loop to find the character based on the provided characterName, but that would not conform to the Streams API requirement.
-Additionally, it would come into handy to use a Singleton in certain places, but that would not conform to the idea of the MVC architecture.
+This assignment has provided a great deal of independence.
+It has enabled the students to create an application of their choosing while adhering to the guidelines.
+The selected choice of type of application to develop was chosen based on personal interest.
+A popular TV program from the past few years served as the basis for this application.
+The motivation was undoubtedly ignited by creating an application using the course material while also using it on a project of one's own choosing.
+The decision to create an application that would incorporate all the technical requirements occasionally felt overbearing, but because it was driven by personal interest, the motivation to learn new concepts that were relevant to this game and come up with solutions for implementing requirements that weren't part of the game itself was kept.
+The use of the Streams API was one illustration of this.
+The technique could easily be done in a foreach loop in createCharacter() to find the character based on the characterName specified, but that would not meet the Streams API requirement.

-Aside from the examples mentioned above, some other concepts that were not included in the game-functionality and were forced into it to conform to the requirements, but ended up being a quite nice touch.
-The primary example of this is the animation of the zombie in the StartView.
-This was not included at first and not really according to the plan, but a producer/consumer pattern was missing - why not include an animation in the StartView?
-It was a nice touch to the introduction of the game, giving the user an idea of the zombie-theme.
+Aside from the examples mentioned above, there are some more ideas that were imposed on the game functionality to meet the requirements but ultimately turned out to be a good touch.
+The zombie animation in the StartView serves as the best illustration of this.
+A producer/consumer pattern was missing, so why not add animation to the StartView?
+This wasn't initially included and wasn't actually in the idea.
+It was a good touch to the game's start that gave the player a sense of its zombie theme.

-Another concept that was quite forced was the abstract factory pattern, template method, and factory method pattern.
-The initial thoughts were to create one type of zombie and one typ of food, which could have been done without a factory.
-However, due to the requirements, factories had to be included with more options on types of items, and template method to create two levels.
-If two levels was created, this could have been done without classes as LevelOne and LevelTwo, and instead directly decided in controller/model.
-To mention the factory method pattern, preferably the weapon could be initialized within the character classes themselves, by adding the variable weapon.
-But, as mentioned earlier, the application had to include a factory method pattern, and simple factory pattern was out of personal choice in creating the characters, which led to the decision of separating these to include factory method.
+The abstract factory pattern, template method, and factory method pattern were additional somewhat forced concepts in this particular project.
+One sort of food and one type of zombie were the early ideas, which could have been accomplished without a factory.
+However, due to the requirements, factories had to be included with more options on types of items, and template methods to create two levels.
+If two levels needed to be built, this might have been done directly in the controller or model instead of using classes like LevelOne and LevelTwo.
+To mention the factory method pattern, it would be preferable if the variable weapon could be added inside the character classes itself to initialize the weapon.
+However, as was already indicated, the application had to have a factory method pattern, and since the characters were created in accordance with a simple factory pattern, it was decided to separate them in order to incorporate the factory method.

-But all this being said, it is good practice using these patterns, as they were not used in previous assignments.
-The benefits of using these patterns can definitely be seen, especially when adding new objects within the categories.
-For instance, if a third zombie would be included in the future, it would be as simple as just extending the super-class and set the values to this zombie in particular.
-However, for a small application as this, it may seem like an overkill with adding more classes than necessary and clutter.
+However, employing these patterns is a good idea as they weren't used in prior projects.
+There are obvious advantages to using these patterns, especially when adding new objects to the categories.
+For example, all that would be required to add a third zombie in the future is to extend the super-class and define the variables, particularly for this zombie.
+However, the addition of more classes and clutter may appear overkill for such a little application.

+The object pool pattern was incorporated in the main class of the model, as the model class was responsible for the data but distributing the data to other classes, such as above mentioned factories.
+However, as the model stored the data created from the factories, it made sense to assign the duty of object pool distribution within the main model class.
+Another approach could have been to separate the distribution activity into a separate class, to only be responsible for retrieving and returning objects.
+Doing so in this case would result in an unnecessary amount of code, hence, it was incorporated into the model.

+As mentioned in the procedure, the main issue that persisted throughout the game development was deciding where to put certain functionalities.
+Some examples of these were where to put the moving animation of the zombies, and where to detect collisions in order to determine a victory or loss.
+These are functionalities that alter the data, and for instance, the animation of moving the zombies could have been altered in the model, using a runnable as a task to change coordinates, and initializing a thread with the runnable as a task.

 ## Game execution
 When the application runs, the user will see a JFrame containing four JPanels.
 One JPanel has a JCombobox where the user selects a game character (Rick, Michonne, Eugene, or Daryl).
-These are sorted by name using Streams API.
-Once the user has selected a character, the second JPanel will display an image of the chosen character together with the characters' weapon.
+These are sorted by name using the Streams API.
+Once the user has selected a character, the second JPanel will display an image of the chosen character together with the character's weapon.
 The characters are built using a factory method pattern.
-The third JPanel will display an animation of a zombie, that is increasing or decreasing.
+The third JPanel will display an animation of a zombie that is increasing or decreasing.
+Start Game and Instructions will be the two buttons on the fourth JPanel.
-The fourth JPanel will have two buttons; Start Game and Instructions.
-If the user clicks on Instructions, the user will see a JOptionPane containing the instructions of the game, which are;
+If the user clicks on Instructions, the user will see a JOptionPane containing the instructions for the game, which are:

-- The character will collect food items by moving using the arrow keys.
+-The character will collect food items by moving using the arrow keys.
-- If the character gets too close to a zombie, the character will die, and it is game over.
+-If the character gets too close to a zombie, the character will die, and it is game over.
-- If the character collects all food before the time is up (30 seconds), the character wins and will have the choice to go to the next level.
+-If the character collects all the food before the time is up (30 seconds), the character wins and will have the choice to go to the next level.
 Otherwise, the game is canceled.
-- In level two, the character will battle against 10 zombies and will have 10 foods to collect.
+-In level two, the character will battle against 10 zombies and will have 10 foods to collect.

 If the user clicks on the Start Game button, a new JFrame will be displayed containing three JPanels.
-One GamePanel, one ButtonPanel, and one StatsPanel.
+There is a GamePanel, a ButtonPanel, and a StatsPanel.
 The GamePanel will display a small image of the chosen character, five zombies, and five food items.
 The zombies are moving simultaneously, the food items are still, and the character will be moving around using arrow keys.
-When a character collides with a food item, the food item will disappear on the GamePanel and the score will increase by one point.
+When a character collides with a food item, the food item will disappear from the GamePanel and the score will increase by one point.
 If the character collides with a zombie, the game is over.
 The same concept goes for level two, but level two will have 10 food items and 10 zombies.

-The second JPanel will contain the stats for the game, which are time counting down, score, food left, and amount of zombies.
-These will get updated throughout the game.
+The second JPanel will contain the stats for the game, which are time counting down, score, food left, and zombies.
+These will be updated throughout the game.

-The third JPanel will contain three buttons, one for exiting the game, and one for ending the game.
+The third JPanel will contain three buttons: one for exiting the game, and one for ending the game.
 If the user clicks on End Game, the timer will stop and the key listener will be disabled.
-If the user clicks on Exit Game, the JFrame will be disposed, but the StartView is still displayed so the user can have the option to select another character and run the game again.
+If the user clicks on Exit Game, the JFrame will be disposed of, but the StartView is still displayed so the user can have the option to select another character and run the game again.

 # Discussion points:

-Model is used in many places and could be created as a singleton to avoid passing around model instance to different classes for more readability, however, then the model class will remain with same objects if the user exits/wins/loses the game and restart the game, e.g. will have 10 foods instead of 5.

-Some things are unnecessary for example stream api, only to squeeze it in.

-Abstract factory is implemented with interfaces, as it was straightforward and some tutorials showed it's possible.

-ZombieAnimation in controller, because it works with JLabels, and model should not know about view, and view should not have this much logic, so i decided to put it in controller folder.

-Observer/observable could have been used for zombie animation, and zombies could have been implemented as Runnables.
-However, it's more readable to have a separate class for the animation.

 Observer could be view, but chose controller.

-Starting timer in controller, as timer per se is not business logic, thus not suitable in model.

 Starting threads in controller.

-If I had chosen, model would act as a manager of object pool for zombies/food, that will be re-used for next level.

 ThreadSizeManager handles amount of threads and operations on threads, meanwhile the controller start them, and verify the size amount.
 The controller observes the pool for changes.